KL Convergence Guarantees for Score diffusion models under minimal data assumptions: Main results

 \begin{theorem} Let $T\geq1,h\leq1$ and assume \Cref{ass:estimation-absolute}-\Cref{ass:estimation-relative}.
 Consider the EI scheme $(\app_t)_{t\in [0,T]}$ with constant step size $h>0$ defined by \eqref{eq:SGM-OU-Based}.
 Denoting for any $t \in [0,T]$ by $\applaw_t$ the distribution of $\app_{t}$, \eqref{i} holds with $\mathbf{C}(T,\varepsilon) = {\varepsilon^2\fisher(\mustar|\gamma^d)}$. \end{theorem} \begin{proof} The proof is postponed to \Cref{sec:proof-theor-refth}. \end{proof}

-Note that considering \Cref{ass:estimation-relative} allows us to mitigate the effects score approximation error and to relate it to the Fisher information of the data distribution.
+Note that considering \Cref{ass:estimation-relative} allows us to mitigate the effects of the score approximation error and to relate it to the Fisher information of the data distribution.
 We present our third and last result: we show that employing an exponential-then-constant scheme for the step sizes, we can achieve error bounds that scale logarithmically instead then linearly in the Fisher information. \begin{theorem} Let $c \in \ocint{0,1/2}$ and $T\geq1+2c$ and assume \Cref{ass:estimation-absolute}-\Cref{ass:hyp_on_mustar}.
 Set $\Ltt=d^{-1}\fisher(\mustar|\gamma^d)$ and assume that $\Ltt \geq 2$.
-Choose the constant and exponentially decreasing sequence of step-sizes $h_{k}= c \min\{ \max\{T-t_k,a\},1\}$, with $a \leq 1/\Ltt$.
+Choose the constant and exponentially decreasing sequence of step-size, \ie, satisfying for $k < N$, $h_{k+1}= c \min\{ \max\{T-t_k,a\},1\}$\footnote{An explicit expression is provided in \eqref{step_size_dec} in the supplementary document.}, with $a \leq 1/\Ltt$.
 Denoting for any $t\in[0,T]$ by $p^{\thetastar}_t$ the distribution of $X^{\thetastar}_t$ we have that

 where $\mathbf{C}(T,\varepsilon) = T \varepsilon^2$.
 Moreover, the bound \eqref{i-exponential_step} also holds if we replace the term $\KL(\mustar|\gamma^d)\rme^{-2T}$ with $ (\Mtt_2^2+d)\rme^{-T}$.
 In particular, choosing